Book a Call

 Architecture

-Headless commerce separates the front end from the backend or presentation layer from the commerce engine.
+• Headless Commerce: Focuses on splitting the presentation layer from the core commerce engine.

 Customisation